ece362-purdue/proton-labs/lab2-interrupts/README.md

     - You might use a timer interrupt to periodically sample a sensor or update a display.
     - You might use a UART interrupt to signal that a new character has been received on a serial line, or that the transmission is complete and the UART is ready for a new character to be transmitted.

-3. With the RP2350 microcontroller, we have a very interesting **third** type of interrupt: **FIFO interrupts**!
+3. With the RP2350 microcontroller, we have a very interesting **third** type of interrupt: **multicore interrupts**!
 If you hadn't noticed, your Proton has two pairs of ARM and RISC-V CPU cores that you can use (only one pair can be active at any time), and this lab will give you an opportunity to use them.
-FIFO interrupts are a way for one CPU core to send messages to the other CPU core, which will stop what it is doing and handle that message appropriately.
-This is a very powerful feature that you can use to offload tasks from one core to another, or to signal that a task is complete.
+Multicore interrupts are a way for one CPU core to send messages/notifications to the other CPU core, which will stop what it is doing and handle that message appropriately.
+In this lab, we'll utilize the hardware FIFO queues between the two cores, allowing them to push and pop messages to each other.
+    - You might use the multicore FIFO interrupt to send data that takes a long time to compute, e.g. the Fast Fourier Transform of audio signal(s) sampled on GPIO pin(s), to the other core so that it can incorporate the received data into a "image framebuffer" that is being continuously displayed on a screen, like an audio visualizer.

 ## Instructional Objectives
 - To understand the concept of interrupts.